 If you have an account with your partner, you could transfer it into just their name or yours

 If you have an account with three housemates and one moves out, you could remove them from the account

 Banks need a form of signed consent from all account holders to remove someone.
 Some also ask for identification documents or for you to visit a branch as well.

 Full name, address and other personal details of the new person as well as their signature

 Any identification documents they need from the new account holder

-Some banks need you both to visit a branch to provide identification and complete their paperwork.
+Some banks need you all to visit a branch to provide identification and complete their paperwork.

-Most banks need a request to close the account to come from all the account holders.
+Most banks need all the account holders to confirm the closure of a joint account.
 You usually need to request this in a branch or in writing.